amd/ZenDNN/docs/operator/lowoha_matmul_operator.md

 ### Example 5: F16 (Half-Precision) MatMul

 This example demonstrates F16 matmul where all tensors (source, weights, destination) use half-precision floating point.
-F16 matmul is only supported via the OneDNN backend and requires AVX512-FP16 or AVX-NE-CONVERT ISA.
+F16 matmul is only supported via the OneDNN backend and requires AVX512-FP16.

 ```cpp
 int lowoha_matmul_f16_example() {